 Small businesses drive the American economy.
-In our Marketing & Business Education program, students learn what it takes to run one and give substance to the entrepreneurial spirit.
+In our Marketing & Entrepreneurship program, students learn what it takes to run one and give substance to the entrepreneurial spirit.

 As they tackle the everyday operations of LCTI’s school store, students pick up the following skills: